 Free range chicken meat accounts for approximately 10 to 15% of chicken produced, with less than 1% of the total production also being organic.
 Free range meat chickens are produced using similar management, housing and feeding practices as conventional meat chickens.
 The major differences are that free range chickens are allowed access to an outside run for part of each day (at least post the brooding period), have lower target stocking densities and some health issues are managed differently.
 Antibiotics can be used to treat sick birds but, once treated, the meat from these birds cannot be sold as free range.
 The main certifier of free range chicken meat in Australia is Free Range Egg and Poultry Australia Ltd (FREPA).
 The standards that free range meat chickens must comply with to be certified by FREPA.
 The major suppliers of free range chickens are two of the three largest companies operating in the commercial chicken meat industry.

-The Barn poultry layer system is sandwiched between the cage system and free range system.
+The Barn poultry layer system is a mix between the cage system and free range system.
 Barn hens are housed on deep litter in secure and weatherproof sheds.
 While they are provided with ample water, feed, ventilation, space and nesting boxes in accordance with the Model Code of Practice for the Welfare of Animals (domestic farm), they do not range out of doors.
-Limited stocking density allows room for the opportunity to express their full range of natural behaviors.
+Limited stocking density allows room for the opportunity to express their full range of natural behaviours.
 They have the freedom to flap their wings, stretch, fly and dust bathe.
 This allows hens to move around and explore their environment.
 The extra space also allows submissive birds to avoid dominant birds if they need to, which can reduce aggressive pecking and improve welfare.
 Hens have access to a private, enclosed area for laying, which is a priority for hens.
-Beak trimming is generally allowed with most birds’ beak trimmed at day old to limit feather pecking and cannibalism.
+Beak trimming is generally allowed with the beak of most birds trimmed at day old to limit feather pecking and cannibalism.
 Barn sheds are usually fully automated with central nesting boxes over conveyor belts which carry the eggs out of the shed into a packing area, thus avoiding human contact.